cmu-mars/cmu-robotics/documents/p2-cp2.md

 4. **Adaptation:** Once a suitable perturbation has been injected, code-level adaptation is triggered.
 The code adaptation engine will attempt to find a code-level transformation that (partially) restores intent, within a set of specified resource limits.

-Once a suitable transformation has been found or resources have been exhausted, a summary of the repair trial is returned to the test harness.
+5. **Summary:** Once the adaptation process has discovered a suitable transformation or has exhausted its available resources, a summary of the repair trial is communicated to the test harness.

 Note that unlike other challenge problems, our challenge problem does not rely on any pre-defined test data.
 Instead, perturbations are generated (and